louiswng/louiswng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* I am currently a undergraduate student in Beijing University of Posts and Telecommunications (BUPT), and I will receive my Bachelor's degree in Jul.
+* I am currently a undergraduate student in School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), and I will receive my Bachelor's degree in Jul.
 2022.<br>
-* I am also an intern in [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), University of Hong Kong , under the supervision of Dr. [Chao Huang](https://sites.google.com/view/chaoh).<br>
+* I am also an intern at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), University of Hong Kong , under the supervision of Dr. [Chao Huang](https://sites.google.com/view/chaoh).<br>

 # Research
 My current research interests including Data Mining and Graph Neural Networks (GNNs), particularly in graph representation learning and recommendation system.